ingonyama-zk/icicle/docs/docs/introduction.md

 ## Get in Touch

-If you have any questions, ideas, or are thinking of building something in this space join the discussion on [Discord].
+If you have any questions, ideas, or are thinking of building something in this space, join the discussion on [Discord].
 You can explore our code on [github](https://github.com/ingonyama-zk) or read some of [our research papers](https://github.com/ingonyama-zk/papers).

 Follow us on [Twitter](https://x.com/Ingo_zk) and [YouTube](https://www.youtube.com/@ingo_ZK) and sign up for our [mailing list](https://wkf.ms/3LKCbdj) to get our latest announcements.